rubyleilei/kc3-docs/en/Setup_development_build.md

 Note that zip releases are not necessarily identical to development builds as they are a "snapshot" of development build once it has reached a certain milestone but may share same ID as development build as opposed to stable (webstore) build.

-#### Option: Zip Download
+#### Option: Zip Download (Deprecated, no longer recommended)

 1. [Download](https://github.com/dragonjet/KC3Kai/archive/master.zip) the ZIP file from the [front page of KC3 Kai github](https://github.com/dragonjet/KC3Kai).
 2. Extract the contents of the ZIP file into your preferred directory/folder.
 3. Go into your Chrome browser &gt; menu bar located on the right-hand part of the toolbar with an icon representing 3 horizontal layers &gt; More tools &gt; Extensions.
 4. Check the box labelled "Developer mode" located on the right hand upper part of the window.
 5. Click on "Load unpacked extension".
 6. When prompted to "Select the extension directory/folder", navigate to where you extracted the contents of the zip file but under the directory/folder labelled src.
 For instance, if you extracted into \\Downloads\\KC3Kai\\ then you should point the extension directory/folder as \\Downloads\\KC3Kai\\src

 #### Option: Git Cloning